Tanaka (given name)

-Tanaka is a unisex given name of Shona origin, meaning "we have become beautiful; good" as well as "we are in a state of beauty; goodness."
-Shona names are given to children regarding the circumstance of their birth, a child borne from a difficult birth may be named "Nyasha" so as to say "we have experienced grace from God" because he let both child and mother live.
-Shona names are as symbolic as they are spiritual, often naming children names that praise God.
+Tanaka is a unisex given name of Shona origin, meaning "our lives have been made beautiful" as well as "we are in a state of goodness."
+Shona names are often symbolic and usually have sentimental significance.
+Most shona names praise God.

-The name does not have spelling variations as Shona is phonetic language and any changes can result in the alteration of the name and definition entirely.
-However one could still spell it as - Tanakha, Thanakha, Ttanaka, Tannaka, Tanakka - although such spelling are rarely if ever used at all.
+The name does not have spelling variations as Shona is a phonetic language and any changes can result in the alteration of the name and definition entirely.

 Similar names include Takanaka, Makanaka, Manaka, Wanaka.